 Two of the most well-known caves are Carlsbad Cavern and Lechuguilla Cave.
-More than 140 miles (225 km) long, Lechugilla Cave is not open to the public due to its delicate formations; only permitted scientific expeditions are allowed.
+More than 140 miles (225 kilometers) long, Lechugilla Cave is not open to the public due to its delicate formations; only permitted scientific expeditions are allowed.
 Cavern exploration continues, with cavers pushing new routes and discovering deeper depths to the caverns and more unique cave characteristics.

 Initially, Lechuguilla Cave held no significance to the park, when spelunkers (cave explorers) in the 1950s discovered the cavern by hearing gusting wind issuing from the opening.
 It wasn't until three decades later, in 1984, that cavers from Colorado gained Park Service permission to enter the cave for further exploration.
 On May 26, 1986, cavers achieved a breakthrough by discovering a way into larger walking passages.
 As such, Carlsbad Caverns is now home to one of the longest caves in the world, and the second deepest limestone cave in the United States.
+The Big Room in Carlsbad Cavern, itself, is one of the largest by volume in North America.

 In addition to its record size, Lechuguilla Cave revealed a variety of rare speleothems (structures formed from cave deposits), some of which had never been seen elsewhere: gypsum chandeliers, gysum hairs and beards, and gypsum soda straws; hydromagnesite balloons, cave pearls, subaqueous helictites and rusticles, u-loops, j-loop and lemon yellow sulfur deposits.